MrPatesz/typesafe-react/README.md

 ### when

-Switch with return value.
+Exhaustive switch statement with return value.

 ## Components

 ### When

-Switch component.
+Exhaustive switch component.

 ### Show